 Begin your evening with a Rum Bellies Vengeance cocktail - rum. coffee liquor, grenadine and sour.
 INCREDIBLE!!!
 So is their homemade root beer.

-Jay had the prime rib, I had a filet with a broiled crab cake.
+Jay had the prime rib, I had a filet with a broiled crab cake, Ashley had a Reuben sandwich that was huge.
+Everything was delicious.

 The Dobbin House is OPEN DAILY 10:00AM-9:00PM for gift store, food and cocktails.

-After your ghost tour return to your accommodations for the night.
+After dinner return to your accommodations and relax for the evening.

 Day 2